 Department of Environmental Conservation of New York State, regarding Frankfort, NY site.
-During fiscal 2009, an underground fuel tank with surrounding soil contamination was discovered at the Frankfort, N.Y. site which is the result of historical facility operations prior to ATT's ownership.
+During fiscal 2009, an underground fuel tank with surrounding soil contamination was discovered at the Frankfort, N.Y. site, which is the result of historical facility operations prior to ATT's ownership.
 While ATT was actively working with the DEC and the New York State Department of Health to define remediation requirements relative to the underground fuel tank, the DEC took the position that ATT was responsible to remediate other types of contamination on the site.
 After negotiations with the DEC, on August 15, 2011, ATT executed an Order on Consent with the DEC.
 The Order is without admission or finding of liability or acknowledgement that there has been a release of hazardous substances at the site.
 Importantly, the Order does not waive any rights that ATT has under a 1991 Consent Judgment entered into between the DEC and a predecessor of ATT relating to the site.
 The Order requires that ATT identify Areas of Concern at the site, and formulate a strategy to investigate and remedy both on and off site conditions in compliance with applicable environmental law.
 At the conclusion of the remedy phase of the remediation to the satisfaction of the DEC, the DEC will issue a Certificate of Completion.
-On August 1, 2012 a fire occurred during the course of demolition of certain structures at the Frankfort, NY site.
-The fire caused extensive damage requiring additional remediation under the oversight of DEC.
-The insurance carrier for the demolition contractor has responded and has committed to funding the cost of remediation and clean up resulting from the fire.
-The cleanup is ongoing.
+On August 1, 2012, a fire occurred during the course of demolition of certain structures at the Frankfort, NY site, requiring cleanup and additional remediation under the oversight of the DEC.
+Demolition of the structures on the property has been substantially completed.
+The DEC has inspected the progress of the work and is satisfied with the results thus far.
+On February 12, 2013, the DEC issued comments to the Remedial Investigation Work Plan previously submitted by ATT in October 2011, and in response, ATT issued a Revised Remedial Investigation Work Plan.
+Completion of the remedial investigation is dependent on timing of the DEC approval; no additional comments have been provided by the DEC to date.
+On October 21, 2013 ATT f